ZettelGeist/zettelgeist/docs/tutorial.md

 - Just click "File>Download>Plain Text (.txt) again.
 It will automatically download (and get a new name with "(1)" added by Google Docs) -- so you don't have to do anything to change the filename, etc.  Just click.

 - Cool.
 Two notes are now in your research "card stack" for processing.
 If we did pull them into the system, they would be completely searchable and usable.
-Again.
-You could just take notes with "notes:" or "title:" and "note:" and that will do the job.
+Again: you could just take notes with "notes:" or "title:" and "note:" and that will do the job.

 - But, you can do a lot more if you want to.
 ZettelGeist allows you to break up these elements of research notes into each of the traditional elements listed on the "Note Format" page!

-## So let's go back to our GDocs page and adjust this note to make a third with a little more -- zing!
+## So let's go back to our GDocs page and adjust this note to make a third with a little more...zing!

 - Highlight "Comment: This is a famous first line and my teacher says that we should analyze it carefully."
 Then cut it.